itissid/drop_webdemo/README.md

 # What is this [demo](http://drophere.me)?
-The demo is a PoC of productization to explore and travel in urban going ons and how to present them in an almost meditative in the moment manner.
-It is location and time centric: You can find the things happening around you now or later.
+When we Explore and Travel and search for something around us, the Search experience on Yelp and Google dissapoints me.
+I find that these engines are poor for what you *can do now* vs later and cannot personalize it based on your Context(preferences, weather etc).

+Drop is location and time aware: You can narrow the things happening around you Now or Later and it can take Contextual cues like Weather, Distance and present search results in a more aware almost meditative manner.

 The REST routes of the website encapsulate the idea that we should focus on the now first.
 Everything else is later and takes you away from the now.

 I have utilized AI (LLMs), OpenRouteService, FastAPI and K8s for building the backend as well as experimented extensively with GPT tools to help me write the code for it.